 The primary objective was to develop an application that correctly generated real data based on the user's search criteria.
-However, although the application eventually worked, it was never deployed because the company unfortunately lost it's funding, and subsequently the entire team was laid-off.
+However, although the application eventually worked, it was never deployed because the company unfortunately lost it's funding, and subsequently went out of business.

-Found myself again in a situation where I was the only UI Designer in the company tasked with designing an interface for an innovative, data-driven, web-based application, as well as, the external client-facing website.
+Found myself in a familiar situation working for a startup and tasked with designing an interface for an innovative, data-driven, web-based application.
 Therefore, it fell on me to create a design culture based on the latest best practices and methodologies.

 In addition, the project required a different approach because this was a new and innovative application, so there was no actual customer data to evaluate or real metrics to leverage.
 Therefore, I also assumed the role of a UX Architect tasked with conducting user research, analysis, surveys and testing all intended to define the overall customer experience.

 - Created a value proposition that helped the team map out and create consensus around the key aspects of the product and how it would be used.

 - Created a rough product roadmap to prioritize features and provide a strategic guide to team members with a plan to shape, define and achieve our product's vision.